-Earlier today, Uber was dealt yet another setback in its efforts to settle the IC misclassification lawsuits brought against it by Uber drivers in California and Massachusetts.
-As readers of this legal blog will recall from our post of April 22, 2016, Uber entered into a proposed settlement with counsel for the drivers that would pay them $84 million at a minimum with the potential of up $100 million, and afford them additional protections from unilateral termination by the company of their status as Uber drivers.
+Earlier today, Uber and its drivers were denied in their efforts to settle the IC misclassification lawsuits brought by Uber drivers in California and Massachusetts.
+As readers of this legal blog will recall from my post of April 22, 2016, Uber entered into a proposed settlement with counsel for the drivers that would pay them $84 million at a minimum with the potential of up $100 million, and afford them additional protections from unilateral termination by the company of their status as Uber drivers.
 Despite the large size of the proposed settlement, numerous objections were filed by proposed class members, by unions seeking to represent the drivers, and by other interested persons and entities.
 On August 18, 2016, Judge Edward Chen issued a 35-page Order denying the motion filed by the drivers’ counsel and supported by Uber that sought approval of the proposed settlement.
 Judge Chen expressed concerns about a number of provisions of the proposed settlement, but one reservation about the terms of the proposed settlement overwhelmed all others: Judge Chen found that the proposed payment of $1 million by Uber to settle the claims brought by the drivers under the California Private Attorneys General Act (PAGA) was only one-tenth of one percent of the value of that claim.

 Analysis of the Court’s Decision